qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 ## Generating the themes configuration <a name="generating-theme-configuration"></a>

-The file ultimately read by the QWC2 viewer is the `themes.json` configuration, which includes the contents of `themesConfig.json` completed with additional data obtained from the QGIS Project.
+The file ultimately read by the QWC viewer is the `themes.json` configuration, which includes the contents of `themesConfig.json` completed with additional data obtained from the QGIS Project.

 * When using `qwc-docker`, you can generate the themes from the `qwc-admin-gui` administration backend, running on <http://localhost:8088/qwc_admin> by default.
 Log in as `admin` user, then press the green `Generate service configuration` button.
 This will invoce the`qwc-config-generator`, which will generate `mapViewerConfig.json` located below `qwc-docker/volumes/config/<tentant>`.
 You can then inspect the generated `themes.json` at <http://localhost:8088/themes.json>.

-* When using QWC2 as a standalone viewer, the `themes.json` can be generated by invoking
+* When using QWC as a standalone viewer, the `themes.json` can be generated by invoking
 ```bash
 yarn run themesconfig
 ```